ezsystems/LegacyBridge/INSTALL.md

 # Installing the eZ Platform legacy bridge

-Instructions below will take you true installing legacy bridge and implicit legacy on top of a eZ Platform 1.13.x - 2.x install.
+Instructions below will take you through installing legacy bridge and implicit legacy on top of a eZ Platform 1.13.x - 2.x install.

 _TIP:_